ibm-cloud-docs/DataTransferService/faqs.md

 {: faq}
 {: #DTSVMware}

 {{site.data.keyword.cloud}} does not support mounting a DTS device on a VMware&reg; VCenter server.
-You can attach the DTS device to Linux&reg; and Windows&reg; operating systems.
+You can attach the DTS device to Linux&reg; and Windows operating systems.

 ## Can I access my DTS device from VPC clients?
 {: faq}